Zwerruga/Wikipedia-viewer/README.md

 ## In Future
- Make state easier using react hook useEffect.
+ Make state easier using react hook useEffect
- - Add a page preview to a modal window in a frame.
+ - Add a page preview to a modal window in a frame